-It’s the first working day of 2017 for many of us.
+It’s the first working day of the year for many of us.
 And I suspect it will seem like hard work.
 After a fun break with friends and family, today we hit the “real world” head on.
 Whether it’s the realisation of just how much you really did spend on your credit card or the pain of yet another uncomfortable commute the chances are by 5pm today you will be saying: “enough’s enough”.

 January is a time for change.
 Whether it’s that crash diet you’ve been meaning to go on for months, joining a gym or any number of other well-intentioned “New Year’s Resolutions”.
 And for many it is time to think about changing job.
 If that includes you then just stop and think before you leap.